Rimer announces Stürmer as new epidemiology chair

-Til Stürmer, MD, PhD, professor of epidemiology and director of the UNC Center for Pharmacoepidemiology, will become department chair on March 1, 2018, according to an announcement from Dean Barbara K. Rimer.
+Til Stürmer, MD, PhD, professor of epidemiology and director of the UNC Center for Pharmacoepidemiology, has been appointed department chair for epidemiology, effective March 1, 2018, according to an announcement from Dean Barbara K. Rimer.
+Stürmer has also been named Nancy A. Dreyer Distinguished Professor of Epidemiology.

 Stürmer, an internist and epidemiologist trained at the University of Basel (Switzerland) and University of Heidelberg (Germany), also earned a Master of Public Health degree from Harvard T.H.
 Chan School of Public Health.